V - The generic type of the document identifier.public class FullTextIndex<V extends Comparable<V>> extends AbstractRelation

 The term frequency within that literal is an optional property associated with each term identifier, as is the computed weight for the token in the term.

-Note: Documents should be tokenized using an Analyzer
+Note: Documents should be tokenized using an Analyzer appropriate for

 their declared language code (if any).
 However, once tokenized, the language